Frequently asked questions

 Who are you dealing with?
 Real people who really care!

 "I liked the fact that we trekkers were treated as competent adults who did not require hand holding rather than numbers moving through the operation." - David Koelle 2014

 + we are some of the most knowledgeable, caring trekking guides in Nepal-India

 + we try harder than almost anyone to make sure you have

 + we have our own dedicated trek crews, and most staff work exclusively for us

-+ our trek meals and equipment is second to none
++ our equipment and trek meals are second to none

-+ no other outfit run exploratory trips like we do, these are real pioneering efforts
++ our exploratory trips really are unique, these are real pioneering efforts

 + we run amazing, adventurous Ladakh and Zanskar treks